 Functions of RBI

-RBI is Central bank, and being a central bank RBI has significant powers and duties to perform.
-For the smooth working of the banking system and economy, RBI has to perform some functions which includes maintaining monetary and financial ability, so that the payment system could be made stable.
+RBI is the Central bank, and being the central bank RBI has significant powers and duties to perform.
+For the smooth working of the banking system and economy, RBI has to perform functions like maintaining monetary and financial ability for the stability of payment system.

 The functions of RBI can be understand as the following categories: –